Getting Started with REST API

 The server is up, but it is overloaded with requests.
 Try again later.

-Use Postman to test your API calls before you implement them in your environment.
+Use Postman to test your API calls before implementing them.

 Prerequisites